EmbySupport/Emby.Docs/LG-Why-not-Atmos.md

 ### Option 2

 ![Lg Atmos12](images/server/lg_atmos12.png)
 If your LG TV does not have eARC, then you can pass the HD Audio to your Receiver or Soundbar(*) directly by means of an External Player.
 Video only is then passed to the LG TV.
-No ARC or eARC is required. (*) Note the soundbar/receiver must have an HDMI passthough interface.
+No ARC or eARC is required. (*) Note the soundbar/receiver must have an HDMI passthrough interface.

 ![Lg Atmos3](images/server/lg_atmos3.png)